reef-technologies/django-subscriptions-rt/README.md

    returned to the app is the same as when querying `/payments/<uid>/` endpoint
 5) In case of an error, a retry should be performed with an exponentially increased timeout and after each application restart.
 Utmost care should be taken when handling the receipt.
 It should be stored on the device until the server accepts the operation.
-Failure to comply will result in client dissatisfaction and potential refund
+Failure to comply will result in client dissatisfaction and a potential refund

 Workflow from the backend perspective – handling client operation: